lcici/qCamera/README.md

 =======

-qCamera is a unified camera interface meant to be used in experimental control systems such as qControl.
-It is designed to have commands for cameras be as generic as possible to the user, that way swapping out physical cameras should require little more than changing a line of code to reflect the new hardware.
+qCamera is a unified camera interface meant to be used in experimental control systems such as qControl, a system developed at Aarhus University for running experiments with trapped ions.
+It is designed to have commands for cameras be as generic as possible to the user, that way swapping out physical cameras should require little more than changing a line of code or two to reflect the new hardware.

 Supported cameras
 -----------------